• Skip to main content

 Notes

-Roast the pickles until it leaves out moisturizer and becomes crispy.
+2. Roast the pickles until they leave out moisturizer and become crispy.

 Nutrition